cannatag/ldap3/README.txt

     pip install python3-ldap

-This library has only one dependence on the pyasn1 module, you don't need the pyasn1_modules package, you can install it or let the installer do it for you.
+This library has only one dependence on the pyasn1 module (you don't need the pyasn1_modules package), you can install it or let the installer do it for you.

 If you have downloaded the source you can build the library running in the unzipped source directory with::